National Symposium

 12:00 pm - 1:00 pm Networking Lunch

-1:00 pm - 2:30 pm Workshop: Evidence-Informed Approaches to Engaging with State Agencies
+1:00 pm - 2:30 pm Workshop: Evidence-Informed Approaches to Engaging in State Legislatures

 2:30 pm - 2:40 pm Break